 - Unified decision logic across all customer and employee channels

-- Dynamic case management for more efficient processes
+- Dynamic case management and omni-channel orchestration

 - Built-in audit trails, governance, and version management